From all of us to each of you, we wish you a Hauʻoli Lā Hānau!

 1. Bowfin Pearl Harbor Base

-Bowfin Meeting – We conducted our October meeting at Clean Sweep Bar, Lockwood Hall.
-The following members attended – Base Commander Paul Jurcsak, Vice Commander Tim Sparks, Secretary Brett Kulbis, Treasurer Pat Suenaga, COB Gary Johnson, and Dave Atkins, Jim Bazemore, David Bilek, Rodney Boucher, Dan Del Monte, Karl Dye, Nelson Greer, Gary Grisham, John Hatch, John Johnson, Ace Parker, Crichton Roberts, Thom Sousa, Wade Thode, and Joe Winzenried.
+Bowfin Meeting – We conducted our March meeting at Clean Sweep Bar, Lockwood Hall.
+The following members attended – Base Commander Paul Jurcsak, Vice Commander Tim Sparks, Secretary Brett Kulbis, Treasurer Pat Suenaga, COB Gary Johnson, and members Dave Atkins, Jim Bazemore, Hap Belisle, David Bilek, Dan Del Monte, Nelson Greer, Ben McGowan, Ace Parker, Crichton Roberts, Tom Schmidt, Thom Sousa, Wade Thode, and Joe Winzenried.

 Patrol Reports